Pingliang

 Pingliang (平凉 (平涼, Píngliàng, "Pacify Liang")) is a prefecture-level city in eastern Gansu province, China, bordering Shaanxi province to the south and east and the Ningxia Hui Autonomous Region to the north.
 The city was established in 376 AD.
 It has a residential population of 2,125,300 in 2019.
 The urban population is almost 900,000.

 Pingliang is well known for the nearby Kongtong Mountains, which are sacred to Taoism and location of the mythical meeting place of the Yellow Emperor and Guangchengzi, an immortal.

+The Book of Sui and Tongdian record that the Ashina tribe who founded the First Turkic Khaganate (also known as Göktürk Khaganate) were from Pingliang.

 List of divisions

-Geography
+Geography and climate

 Pingliang ranges in latitude from 34° 54' to 35° 46' N and in longitude from 105° 20' to 107° 51' E. Bordering prefecture-level cities are Xianyang (Shaanxi) to the east, Baoji (Shaanxi) and Tianshui to the south, Dingxi and Baiyin to the west, and Guyuan (Ningxia) and Qingyang to the north.
 It is located on the Loess Plateau with elevations ranging from 890 to 2957 m; the city proper itself is at an elevation of around 1400 m.

 Due to its elevation of around 1400 m, Pingliang has a monsoon-influenced, four-season, humid continental climate (Köppen Dwb), with cold but dry winters, and warm and humid summers.
 The monthly 24-hour average temperature ranges from −4.2 °C in January to 21.5 °C in July.
 Much of the annual rainfall occurs from June to September, and the annual mean temperature is 9.28 °C. With monthly percent possible sunshine ranging from 46% in September to 65% in December, the city receives 2,381 hours of bright sunshine annually.